pqabelian/abelian-community-website/docs/guide/wallet/desktop-wallet-legacy.md

 The Abelian Foundation has developed the desktop version of the Abelian wallet, which allows users to create ABEL wallet accounts through an easy-to-use graphical interface, export a 24-word mnemonic phrase for wallet recovery, import existing ABEL wallet accounts, send or receive ABEL tokens, and manage multiple ABEL wallet instances within a single Abelian desktop wallet.

+**What's New?**
+- One-Click Migration: We strongly recommend migrating from legacy wallets to MLP wallets.
+An MLP wallet no longer needs users to remember the maximum recoverable number of wallets.
+This enhances the usability greatly.
+Furthermore, we will only supports the brand-new MLP wallets and fades out the legacy wallet type.
+- You need to install the Desktop Wallet Pro v1.0.0 and create a new wallet (fully-private or pseudo-private type).
+Then, use the Abelian Desktop Wallet Legacy wallet and use the Migration function to transfer all the ABEL coins from each legacy wallet to the new MLP wallet.

+**Why Should You Upgrade? **
+- The MLP wallet address is significantly easier to use without remembering any sequence number (aka maximum recoverable number of wallets).
+Furthermore, for the first time, you can choose to create multiple MLP addresses, each with different privacy level, fully-private or pseudo-private.

 This user guide provides instructions for installing, configuring, and using the features of the Abelian Desktop Wallet (Legacy Version).

 ## Download and Installation